-The experiments in this paper use two types of sparse channels from which to compute geometric blur descriptors, the oriented edge detector outputs of [20] and oriented edge energy using quadrature pairs, following [24, 25].
-See Figure 2 for an example.
+The experiments in this paper use one of two types of sparse channels from which to compute geometric blur descriptors: the oriented boundary detector output of [20] or oriented edge energy computed using quadrature pairs, following [24].
+See Figure 2 for an example of the former.
 In each case the edge detector is used to produce four channels of oriented edge responses.
-The feature descriptor at a point is then the concatenation of the subsampled geometric blur descriptor at that point in each of the channels.

-For this work we use a spatially varying Gaussian kernel to compute geometric blur.
-Given one of the oriented channels discussed above as the signal, S, we compute blurred versions, $S_d = S G_d$, by convolving with a Gaussian of standard deviation d.
+Throughout we use a spatially varying Gaussian kernel to compute geometric blur.
+Given one of the oriented channels discussed above as the signal, S, we compute blurred versions, $S_d = S \ast G_d$, by convolving with a Gaussian of standard deviation d.
 The geometric blur descriptor around location x_0 is then